Advance Medical Directives

 Spokesmen for these groups have said that the living will is a publicly acceptable way to introduce legalized active euthanasia, suicide and assisted suicide to the public.
 For example, Derek Humphry, founder of the Hemlock Society which is now called “Compassion and Choices,” acknowledged, “We have to go stage by stage, with the Living Will, with the power of attorney, with the withdrawal of this; we have to go stage by stage.
 Your side would call that the ‘slippery slope.'”2

-Most living wills signed in the United States today are form‑type wills, but as with any legal document, they can be custom‑tailored to meet any actual or perceived need or wish, including requesting or refusing feeding tubes, antibiotics, dialysis, respirators, cardiopulmonary resuscitation (CPR) and other specified treatments; requesting pain medication; stating the desired place of death, including at home; and requesting designation as an organ donor.
+Most living wills signed in the United States today are form type wills, but as with any legal document, they can be custom-tailored to meet any actual or perceived need or wish, including requesting or refusing feeding tubes, antibiotics, dialysis, respirators, cardiopulmonary resuscitation (CPR) and other specified treatments; requesting pain medication; stating the desired place of death, including at home; and requesting designation as an organ donor.

 We have seen that there are many problems associated with the standard living will, although these are not insurmountable with the assistance of a qualified attorney.
 Fortunately, there are alternatives to the living will that allow a person to transfer his medical decision-making to another who shares his values regarding human life, thus giving him a much larger degree of protection.
-There are also certain types of alternative advance directives that should be avoided.
+There are also certain types of alternative AMDs that should be avoided.

 Alternatives to the Living Will

 A person signing a DPA should take great care that his surrogate or proxy shares his values regarding human life and end-of-life issues.
 Catholics should ask those individuals who know and respect the Church’s teachings regarding end-of-life care to be their surrogate decision-maker.
 These surrogates should also know them and their values well enough to competently represent them.
-After all, the signer is giving the proxy great power to determine what medical treatments will and will not be provided in the case that the signer becomes unconscious or incapacitated.
+After all, the signer is giving the proxy great power to determine what treatments will and will not be provided in the case that the signer becomes unconscious or incapacitated.

-The POLST
+The POLST (or MOLST)

 For example, if the patient is transferred from his own home or from a nursing home to a hospital emergency department for an acute medical problem, the ER physician will follow these orders exactly, without first discussing them with family members or surrogates.
 The POLST was initially proposed for patients who are likely to die within one year.
 But many nursing homes require POLSTs to be filled out upon admission, even if the patient is not likely to die within a year.